awsdocs/aws-elemental-mediapackage-user-guide/doc_source/asset-create.md

 1. Choose **Ingest assets**\.

-If you exceed the limits for your account when you're creating a packaging configuration, you get an error\.
+If you exceed the quotas for your account when you're creating a packaging configuration, you get an error\.
 If you get an error similar to Too many requests, please try again\.
-Resource limit exceeded, either you have exceeded the API request limits, or you have already reached the maximum number of packaging groups allowed on your account\.
-If this is your first group, or if you think you mistakenly received this error, contact [AWS Support](https://aws.amazon.com/support)\.
-For more information about limits in MediaPackage, see [Limits in AWS Elemental MediaPackage](limits.md)\.
+Resource limit exceeded, either you have exceeded the API request quotas, or you have already reached the maximum number of packaging groups allowed on your account\.
+If this is your first group, or if you think you mistakenly received this error, use the Service Quotas console to [request quota increases](https://console.aws.amazon.com/servicequotas/home?region=us-east-1#!/services/mediapackage/quotas)\.
+For more information about quotas in MediaPackage, see [Quotas in AWS Elemental MediaPackage](limits.md)\.